sj-piano/eth-contract-hello-world/README.md

 Store it in the `input-data` directory in a new file called `ethereum-mainnet-private-key.txt`.

-Run `node scripts/get-balance.js --network=mainnet --log-level debug --address-file input-data/ethereum-mainnet-address.txt` to see the balance of the address.
-It should be a non-zero value.
+See the balance of the address (currently it should be a non-zero value):
+`node scripts/get-balance.js --network=mainnet --log-level debug --address-file input-data/ethereum-mainnet-address.txt`

+Deploy the contract to the Sepolia testnet:
-Run `node scripts/hello-world-deploy.js --network=mainnet --log-level debug` to deploy the contract to the Sepolia testnet.
+`node scripts/hello-world-deploy.js --network=mainnet --log-level debug`

 This will output an address.
 Copy this address into the `.env` file as `ETHEREUM_MAINNET_DEPLOYED_CONTRACT_ADDRESS`.

+Confirm deployment:
-Run `node scripts/check-contract-exists --network=mainnet --log-level debug` to confirm deployment.
+`node scripts/check-contract-exists --network=mainnet --log-level debug`

+Print the message stored in the contract:
-Run `node scripts/hello-world-get-message.js --network=mainnet --log-level debug` to print the message stored in the contract.
+`node scripts/hello-world-get-message.js --network=mainnet --log-level debug`

-Copy the example input file:
+Create a new input file:
-`cp input-data/example-update-message.json input-data/ethereum-mainnet-update-message.json`
+`cp input-data/example-update-message.json input-data/update-message-ethereum-mainnet.json`

-Open it and specify a new message e.g. `Hello Mars !`.
+Open it and specify a new message e.g. `Hello Mars ! (mainnet)`.

+Update the message stored in the contract:
-Run `node scripts/hello-world-update-message.js --network=mainnet --log-level debug --input-file-json input-data/ethereum-mainnet-update-message.json` to update the message stored in the contract.
+`node scripts/hello-world-update-message.js --network=mainnet --log-level debug --input-file-json input-data/update-message-ethereum-mainnet.json`

-Run `node scripts/hello-world-get-message.js --network=mainnet --log-level debug` again to print the new message stored in the contract.
+Print the new message stored in the contract:
+`node scripts/hello-world-get-message.js --network=mainnet --log-level debug`

 Example output: